JohnHayes7/arsenalfc_results/README.md

 ## Usage

-To use this app, you will be first asked to select a season for which you want the results.
+To use this gem you will be asked to select a competition, from Arsenal FC's current season, for which you would like to see the results.
+Once you review the results of your selected competition, you will be asked if you want to see other compeitions from the current season, or you may exit.

-Your second step will be enter or select the competition you seek for results.

-You will then be asked to choose an opponent if you seek results against a particular opponent.
-You will also be able to select "all" to see all the results of that competition.

 ## Development